gashawmg/RDKit-descriptors-for-HOMO-LUMO-energy-gap-prediction/README.md

-# RDKit-descriptors are used to predict energy gap between HOMO-LUMO of organic molecules
+# In this repository, RDKit-descriptors are used to predict the HOMO-LUMO energy gap of organic compounds.